 As described in the directors' report, Audinate Pty Limited offered employees interest bearing, non-recourse loans in order to fund the exercise of options prior to the IPO.
-The total value of the loans outstanding at 30 June 2019 was \$91,237 (2018: \$90,738), inclusive of a loan outstanding to Aidan Williams of \$40,650 (2018: \$38,731).
+These loans were fully repaid during the year ended 30 June 2020.
+The total value of the loans outstanding at 30 June 2019 was \$91,237, inclusive of a loan outstanding from Aidan Williams of \$40,650.